Province of Valladolid: Climate

-The Continental Mediterranean climate is typical of Meseta Central, which is located in the province of Valladolid.
-It is similar to the typical Mediterranean but with characteristics of continental climates, of more extreme temperatures, although it does not go to be as different as to be classified separately.
-In addition this climate does not receive the influence of the sea, that is why the temperatures are the most extreme of Spain, with a lot of heat summers and winters quite cold with a swing of 18.5 Cº.
-According to the Köppen climate classification, the main climate in the province in the 1981-2010 reference period is of type Csa (Hot-summer Mediterranean climate) and type Csb (Warm-summer Mediterranean climate).
+The Continental Mediterranean climate is typical of the Meseta Central where the province of Valladolid is located.
+It is similar to the typical Mediterranean climate but with characteristics of continental climates, including more extreme temperatures, although it is not different enough to be classified separately.
+In addition, this climate does not receive the influence of the sea; consequently, temperatures are among the most extreme in Spain, with very hot summers and quite cold winters, with a range of 18.5 °C. According to the Köppen climate classification, the main climate in the province in the 1981–2010 reference period is type Csa (Hot-summer Mediterranean climate) and type Csb (Warm-summer Mediterranean climate).

-Summer is the driest season and can overcome with great frequency 30 °C, reaching sporadically over 35 °C. However, in winter it is frequent that the temperatures fall to 0 °C, producing ice in cloudless nights and snow sporadically.
-When frost combines with fog, that is called hard rime, a very characteristic phenomenon of the area, like frost.
-This northern region of Spain, along with the rest of the provinces of Castile and Leon, is the coldest region in South Europe.
+Summer is the driest season and can frequently exceed 30 °C, reaching sporadically over 35 °C. However, in winter it is frequent for temperatures to fall to 0 °C, producing ice on cloudless nights and snow sporadically.
+When frost combines with fog, it produces hard rime, a very characteristic phenomenon of the area.
+This northern region of Spain, along with the rest of the provinces of Castile and León, is the coldest region in Southern Europe.